prismify-co/ko/README.md

 # castle

-A CLI tool to generate web applications with ease.
+A CLI tool to build web applications with ease.